Morphine Dosing in Acute Pain: How Much Is Enough?

 intravenous morphine have been studied, 0.10 mg/kg generally is

-recommended as an acceptable starting dose for treating patients with
+acceptable starting dose for treating patients with

 acute pain.
 Unfortunately, many physicians start much lower.
 In a